kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 ### Fire structures

 - **Tepee**: Start with a tinder bundle and build a cone of kindling around it.
 This structure is easy to light and good for heating.
-This fire burns well with even wet wood.
+It burns well, even with wet wood.
 - **Lean-to**: Place a long green stick in the ground at an angle, leaning kindling against it.
 Place tinder underneath the lean-to.
 - **Cross-ditch**: Dig an X in the ground and place tinder in the center.
 Build a kindling pyramid over the tinder.
 The ditch allows air to flow under the fire.
 - **Pyramid**: Lay small logs or branches in parallel on the ground to form a platform.
 Build additional layers in a crisscross pattern, leaving space for air to circulate.
 Start the fire at the top of the pyramid.
 This fire requires less attention.